 There are a number of Refugis in the park that provide cheap accomodations for climbers.
 The Monastery also offers rooms and a campground.

 Addition 11/1/19 - In addition to the general guidebooks of "Europe" there is a specific guidebook to the Sant Benet areas and a general guidebook of the trad climbs.
-There are photographs of these (you'll have to click on "see more photograps"), as well as the great map.
+The Trad book is in English and may be a help with descriptions of approaches even to the non-Spanish sport climber, the Sant Benet book is in Spanish, but the tools are so good that once at the base there’s hardly any need for translation.
+There are photographs of these guidebooks (you'll have to click on "see more photograps"), as well as the great map.
 These are available in shops in and around Montserrat.
 R Hall Admin.

 The rock of Montserrat is high-quality cobblestone conglomerate.

 Routes range in difficulty from 3rd class scrambles & via ferratas to 5.14c.
 Lengths range from the ridiculously short 2-bolt power route, to multi-pitch adventures in excess of 10 pitches.

 The vast majority of lines are bolt protected, but many of these are runout, and there are opportunities for intermediate natural gear placements.
 A small rack of nuts will prove useful on most lines.
 Helmets are a good idea here, and seem to be favored by the vast majority of local climbers.
 Although these routes see nearly constant traffic, pockets of loose rock remain.